crocandr/docker-simplesync/README.md

-# BtSync based sync container
+# Resilio (aka Bittorent Sync) based sync container

 This container can sync only one folder among other containers.